Nitazenes: History

 In the mid-1950s, the pharmaceutical research department of Ciba AG discovered the (low) analgesic effect of 1-(β-diethylaminoethyl)-2-benzylbenzimidazole (desnitazene).
 Systematic derivatization of this parent compound in the course of structure-activity relationship investigations revealed an enhancement of activity by nitration of the 5-position.
 4'-Methoxylated and ethoxylated compounds achieved potencies in the hot plate test that were previously unattained.
 The thus discovered etonitazene is the most potent nitazene opioid known to date.
 The morphine-like mechanism of action was elucidated from the antagonizability of analgesia with allylnormorphine.
-In a human clinical trail two nitazenes (etonitazene and clonitazene) were investigated in 363 patients and the results were published in 1958.
-The nitazenes were notable for their low therapeutic index, which precludes their marketability as pharmaceutical drugs.
+In a human clinical trial, two nitazenes (etonitazene and clonitazene) were investigated in 363 patients and the results were published in 1958.

-The early 21st century marked the beginning of the spread of nitazene opioids in the drug scene.
-Isotonitazene was the first member of the substance class to be offered for sale on the darknet and forensically detected in overdose deaths in Switzerland and Canada.
+The early 21st century marked the beginning of the spread of nitazene opioids in the drug scene, and in the early 2020s, the substances were recognized as emerging drugs of abuse.
+Isotonitazene was first identified in samples of illicit drugs, and it was implicated in opioid overdose deaths in Europe, Canada, and the United States in March and April 2019.
+Previously known nitazene analogs, such as metonitazene and butonitazene (as well as novel nitazenes not previously described in the scientific or patent literature), have since been discovered in toxicologic samples during forensic investigations.
+Nitazenes have been found in pills missold as other drugs, such as benzodiazepines, in the United Kingdom and New Zealand.

 Nitazenes have fueled a drug crisis in the United Kingdom and Baltic States, with the British government reporting more than 400 overdose deaths from the drugs in the 18-month period through January 2025.
+In the UK, abuse of nitazene analogues first emerged in 2023 as an important cause of drug-overdose death, with it being linked to 54 deaths over a six-month period.
+Most of the deaths have occurred outside London.
+The source of supply is thought to be by post from laboratories in China, and some of the deaths have been associated by the mislabeling of nitazenes as fentanyl.